Pollinator decline

 Pollinator decline is the reduction in abundance of insect and other animal pollinators in many ecosystems worldwide that began being recorded at the end of the 20th century.
 Multiple lines of evidence exist for the reduction of wild pollinator populations at the regional level, especially within Europe and North America.
 Similar findings from studies in South America, China and Japan make it reasonable to suggest that declines are occurring around the globe.
 The majority of studies focus on bees, particularly honeybee and bumblebee species, with a smaller number involving hoverflies and lepidopterans.

 The picture for domesticated pollinator species is less clear.
 Although the number of managed honey bee colonies in Europe and North America declined by 25% and 59% between 1985-2005 and 1947-2005 respectively, overall global stocks increased due to major hive number increases in countries such as China and Argentina.
-Nevertheless, in the time managed honeybee hives increased by 45% demand for animal pollinated crops tripled, highlighting the danger of relying on domesticated populations for pollination services.
+Nevertheless, in the time managed honeybee hives increased by 45% the demand for animal pollinated crops tripled, highlighting the danger of relying on domesticated populations for pollination services.

 Pollinators participate in the sexual reproduction of many plants by ensuring cross-pollination, essential for some species and a major factor in ensuring genetic diversity for others.
 Since plants are the primary food source for animals, the possible reduction or disappearance of pollinators has been referred to as an "Armageddon" by some journalists.